MethuParoi/hygine-plus-bd/README.md

 </div>

 ## 📝 Project Purpose
-BD Hygiene is an e-commerce platform designed to provide a seamless shopping experience for hygiene-related products.
+Hygiene Plus is an e-commerce platform designed to provide a seamless shopping experience for hygiene-related products.
 The platform offers a wide range of products, including bathware and kitchenware, with features like limited-time offers, product sorting, and detailed product descriptions.
 The project aims to deliver a user-friendly interface with real-time updates and secure user authentication.

 ## 🚀 List of Technologies used in the project